 - Providers must specify the method of instruction for credit to be awarded.

-- One copy of the actual course materials must accompany all course filings.
+- Two copies of the course materials must accompany all course filings.
 The information must be on a CD-ROM and/or provide Internet access to materials if course is a self-study/online program.

 - Each course is evaluated and audited against a specific set of criteria.